anira-project/anira/docs/sphinx/usage.rst

 The :cpp:struct:`anira::HostConfig` structure defines the host application's configuration, including buffer size and sample rate.
 This configuration is essential for the :cpp:class:`anira::InferenceHandler` to allocate appropriate memory and calculate processing latency.

-To construct :cpp:struct:`anira::HostConfig`, provide the buffer size and sample rate for a specific streamable input tensor.
-By default, tensor index 0 is used.
-For models with multiple input tensors, specify the desired tensor index.
+To construct :cpp:struct:`anira::HostConfig`, provide the buffer size and sample rate in samples of the *reference stream* — the streamable tensor whose samples are the unit of both values.
+By default the reference is resolved automatically: the first streamable input tensor, or, for generator models with no streamable input, the first streamable output tensor.
+For models with multiple streamable tensors you can name the reference explicitly with a tensor index and a direction (input or output).
+Naming a non-streamable or out-of-range tensor is an error: :cpp:func:`anira::InferenceHandler::prepare` throws ``std::invalid_argument`` instead of silently falling back.

 The structure also includes an optional parameter that controls whether the buffer size is seen as static or as the maximum buffer size.
 When this parameter is set to true, variable buffer sizes smaller than the specified maximum are allowed, which is useful for real-time applications with dynamic buffer sizes.
 However, this may increase the latency that anira calculates, since it needs to compensate for all possible size variations.

-**Create HostConfig with static buffer size for input tensor 0:**
+**Create HostConfig with static buffer size (automatic reference):**

 .. code-block:: cpp